 Want to get to know Karen Lewis a bit better?
 Check out the following information you may not have known about CTU's leader.

-11 Things About Karen Lewis
+11 Things to Know About Karen Lewis

 1) Karen Lewis was a Chicago Public Schools student.
 She went Kozminski Elementary School and Kenwood High School.